jejacks0n/protosite/README.md

 ### API Layer

 There's not a whole lot to document at this point.
 If you want to override things you can fairly easily.
 Have at it!

+## Development

+To get things setup for development you need to link the node package.
+You can do this all from the project root.

+- npm link
+- npm link @legwork/vue-protosite